Homemade Mayonnaise is better than the stuff in a jar in every single way, it needs 5 ingredients which you probably already have and NO tech!

 - Now slowly begin pouring in your oil with the food processor running, you can speed up the flow of oil as your mayonnaise begins to get some structure.

-- When you have a rich creamy mayo, add in the lemon juice, salt and pepper and blend once more to bring together and job done.
+- When you have a rich creamy mayo, add in the lemon juice or vinegar and salt then blend once more to bring together and job done.

 Calorific value refers to the whole recipe

 Amount Per Serving: Calories: 1156Total Fat: 125gSaturated Fat: 12gTrans Fat: 0gUnsaturated Fat: 112gCholesterol: 370mgSodium: 864mgCarbohydrates: 2gFiber: 0gSugar: 0gProtein: 9g

 Calorific details are provided by a third-party application and are to be used as indicative figures only.